rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

         master-us-west-2c   Master  m3.medium       1       1       us-west-2c
         nodes               Node    t2.medium       2       2       us-west-2a,us-west-2b,us-west-2c

-From there, use `kops edit instancegroup master-us-west-2a` or substitute with your other master names.
+From there, use `kops edit instancegroup master-us-west-2a` or substitute your other master names.
 Then follow the preceding directions for adding `maxPrice`.

-2. #### Kops update cluster –yes
+#### 2. Kops update cluster –yes

-Running the `kops update cluster` command will make sure the edit is saved in S3.
-This will not affect running instances:
+Running the `kops update cluster` command makes sure the edit is saved in S3.
+This does not affect running instances:

         Using cluster from kubectl context: nfox.k8s.local
         I0513 17:48:36.097401    4290 apply_cluster.go:456] Gossip DNS: skipping DNS validation